 We like to keep your workspace tidy.
 So if you don’t archive the deals manually, they will be auto-archived after a set period of time (30 days by default).
 You can change that period or even switch this function off completely by clicking on the link below the column.

 Feel like enhancing your Won column or bringing some of the archived deals back?
 Just move the needed deal to one of the previous stages, mark it as ‘won’ once more… and Voila!

 If you prefer to remove the Won column, simply click on ‘edit stages’ and ‘hide’ it.
 The choice is yours!

 After all that effort you put into closing those deals, you deserve to take time to mark your achievements.
 So, go ahead, enjoy and celebrate your sales success with our Won column!

-Have you used the Won column already?
+Have you used the Won column in your Sales Pipeline already?
 What do you think?
 Tell us in the comments below or tweet us @OnePageCRM.